 Die, Invid bastard! the pilot thought, pressing the firing trigger on his control stick.
 A pair of missiles, responded to his commands, launching from the Beta module attached to his fighter, streaking out towards to their target.

-The Invid fighter belatedly realized instead of being the hunter, it had become the hunted.
+The Invid belatedly realized instead of being the hunter, it had become the hunted.
 It tried to avoid the pair of incoming missiles, but the range was too short to avoid them.
 A huge explosion tore the alien fighter up as the missiles found their target.

 “Reaper-One to all Reapers… check in!”